vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ```
 ### API: GraphQL API

 As in the database, do not use an argument named `scope` for any operation that contains references.
-Instead use a normal reference like you would always do.
+Instead, use a regular reference like you would always do.

 ### Admin: Scope Selector

 You _might_ want to use the `<ContentScopeControls>` in Admin to get the default scope selector.
-However, it is very limited and you might better be off with a custom component that fetches scopes (e.g., dealers) on it's own.
+However, it is constrained, and you might be better off with a custom component that fetches scopes (e.g., dealers) on its own.

-You can use `useContentScope()` to access the currently selected scope, but you will usually access only the ID defined in the scope object and pass it to operations that depend on the currently selected scope:
+You can use `useContentScope()` to access the currently selected scope.
+Still, you will usually access only the ID defined in the scope object and pass it to operations that depend on the currently selected scope:

 ```tsx
 const { scope } = useContentScope();